Tips and Useful Links for Donors

 4. Be proactive: Don't donate to the first organisation that asks you for money.
 Do a little research – there are lots of good causes.

-Small-Charities-Coalition-Banner Volunteer to support trustees and staff or simply volunteer for small charities, via the Small Charities Coalition.
+Small Charities Coalition - Volunteer to support trustees and staff or simply volunteer for small charities.
 You could mentor, advise and guide the charity in a specific area of their work e.g. business planning, finance or HR.
-It could be short-term or long-term.

-Young Philanthropy Young Philanthropy’s mission is to educate and empower a new generation of philanthropists to take a leading role in transforming society.
-It enables young professionals to join together and invest their time, money and skills in niche charity projects, with matched funding and support from senior philanthropists.
+Young Philanthropy - Young Philanthropy's mission is to educate and empower a new generation of philanthropists to take a leading role in transforming society.
+It enables young professionals to join together and invest their time, money and skills in niche charity projects.